pjwilcoxen/sym/README.md

 supported.
 See [doc/syntax](doc/syntax.md) for a brief overview of Sym's syntax.

-Sym is used in the implementation of G-Cubed, a multi-region general equilibrium model of the world economy, and [OpenIGEM](https://github.com/pjwilcoxen/openigem), an open-source econometric general equilibrium model of the US economy.
+Sym is used to implement G-Cubed, a multi-region general equilibrium model of the world economy, and [OpenIGEM](https://github.com/pjwilcoxen/openigem), an open-source econometric general equilibrium model of the US economy.